brookisme/ng_on_rails/README.md

     <div render='true' url='pages/page'>
     <div ng-show="ctrl.is_editing(page)">...
 ```
-* In the above, `ctrl.rails` has been set to the Rails service in the AppController*
+* In the above, `ctrl.rails` has been set to the Rails service in the AppController
-* This brings up another point.
-Use the Controller-As syntax!
+* Use the Controller-As syntax!
 I know there are people who aren't a fan.
 However in most apps where I am using angular there is a complicated Model structure.
 I necessarly want to edit all these things on a single page, though spread out through many partials.
 Controller-As really really helps keep the logic clear.

 These conventions can be easily followed (directories will be generated) if you use the NgOnRails [generators](#ngor_generators)).

-See [test_app](https://github.com/brookisme/ng_on_rails/tree/master/spec/test_app) for an example of these conventions.
+*See [test_app](https://github.com/brookisme/ng_on_rails/tree/master/spec/test_app) for an example of these conventions.*

 -----------------------------------------------------------